 We found that this practice was providing safe care in accordance with the relevant regulations.

-The practice had systems and processes to provide safe care and treatment.
+No action ~ The practice had systems and processes to provide safe care and treatment.
 They used learning from incidents and complaints to help them improve.
 Staff received training in safeguarding and knew how to recognise the signs of abuse and how to report concerns.
 Staff were qualified for their roles and the practice completed essential recruitment checks.
 Premises and equipment were clean and properly maintained.
 The practice followed national guidance for cleaning, sterilising and storing dental instruments.
 The practice had suitable arrangements for dealing with medical and other emergencies.
 Are services effective?
 We found that this practice was providing effective care in accordance with the relevant regulations.

-The dentists assessed patients' needs and provided care and treatment in line with recognised guidance.
-Patients described the treatment they received as professional an efficient.
-The dentists discussed treatment with patients so they could give informed consent.
-Improvements could be made to ensure the dental care records demonstrated suitably that informed consent had been gained and that explanations had taken place with patients before receiving treatment.
+No action ~ The dentists assessed patients' needs and provided care and treatment in line with recognised guidance.
+Patients described the treatment they received as professional.
+The dentists discussed treatment with patients so they could give informed consent and recorded this in their records.
 The practice had clear arrangements when patients needed to be referred to other dental or health care professionals.
 The practice supported staff to complete training relevant to their roles and had systems to help them monitor this.
 Are services caring?
 We found that this practice was providing caring services in accordance with the relevant regulations.

-We received feedback about the practice from 23 people via CQC comments cards.
+No action ~ We received feedback about the practice from one person and also reviewed online feedback from patients.
 Patients were positive about all aspects of the service the practice provided.
-They told us staff were pleasant, friendly and caring.
-They said that they were given honest explanations about dental treatment and said their dentist listened to them.
+They told us staff were polite and nice.
 Patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.
 We saw that staff protected patients' privacy and were aware of the importance of confidentiality.
-Patients said staff treated them with dignity and respect via CQC comments cards.
+Patients said staff treated them with dignity and respect.
+Are services responsive to people's needs?
+We found that this practice was providing responsive care in accordance with the relevant regulations.
+No action ~ The practice's appointment system was efficient and met patients' needs.
+Patients could get an appointment quickly if in pain.